vsrinivas/fuchsia/docs/development/languages/rust/editors.md

 }
 ```

-Finally, run `fx gen-cargo //garnet/foo/path/to/target:label` for the GN target
-that you want to work on and open the corresponding directory in VSCode.
+Finally, follow the steps above to generate a Cargo.toml file for use by VSCode.

 [this VSCode plugin]: https://marketplace.visualstudio.com/items?itemName=rust-lang.rust